Wednesday, 21 March 2018

 ID Cards, Photo Albums, and Games

 "No, I didn't!"
-Marlene interrupted, but you could tell she wasn't certain by how she reached for her purse.
+Marlene interrupted, but you could tell she wasn't certain because she reached for her purse.

 I set it down in front of me, and paused.
 I looked at it.
 I teared up just touching it.
 My dad wasn't secretive about its contents.
 He was just protective of it.
 It was one spot that remained untouched by the chaos that surrounded it all of these years.
 "He needed that," I thought, "if I were anything like him."
 I thought about all of the times I had popped it open in the past.
 It was as a young child.
 I found his old university report cards.
 I found some letters from family.
 He had certificates and awards.
 He had cards.
 It was all entertaining stuff to read.